Neverlastinger/jssg/README.md

 #Milestone JavaScript Study Group.

 This is the public space to find all resources and projects we work on during the JavaScript Study Group in Milestone Systems.
 The official book is [Eloquent JavaScript](http://eloquentjavascript.net/index.html).
+We've also created the [http://neverlastinger.github.io/jssg/CosmicEncounterScoreBoard/](Cosmic Encounter Score Board).

 ###*01, 12th Aug* - History of JavaScript